Harvey Samuel Whistler: From Violin to Viola: A Transitional Method (1947)

 From Violin to Viola introduces viola training into Whistler's curriculum, which up until this point has been centered primarily on developing violin technique.
 Whistler explains, “The important role played by the viola in orchestral and chamber music literature, as well as its ever-increasing popularity as a solo instrument, certainly is justification for all violinist becoming thoroughly acquainted with the intricacies of the larger instrument [italics in the original].”
 While this explanation may seem odd by modern-day standards, violists were not always as abundant as they are today.
 In the 1940s when this book was written (1947), American string educators were concerned about the declining number of students studying stringed instruments across the United States, especially with regards to violists.
 When public-school orchestras director could not fill their viola sections, they needed a method to help violinist assume these roles.
 From Violin to Viola was that method.

 From Violin to Viola helps developing- and proficient-level violinists learn alto clef and adapt to the increased physical demands of the viola.
 The collection consists of two parts: 1) transitional exercises to help violinists become familiar with the “intricacies” of the viola, and 2) a progressive course of etudes and melodies to reinforce those skills.
 The transitional exercises, most likely inspired by Whistler's interactions with violist, Émile Férir, address aspects of tone production, note-reading, finger placement, intonation, C-string resonance, and finger strength specific to viola.
 The progressive course of study is typical of Whistler's work, introducing first-position scales, etudes, duets, and melodies in a new major or minor key up to 3 sharps and flats.
 Etude are selected from the methods of Campagnoli, Spohr, Kayser, Mazas, Hofmann, and several others.
 Also addressed are chromatics, double stops, and fourth-finger extensions.
-All exercises progressively increase in difficultly as the course progresses.
+All exercises progressively increase in difficulty as the course progresses.
 The book, however, does not address viola sizing or positioning.

 Other popular books for viola by Whistler are Introducing the Positions for Viola (volumes 1 & 2), and Essential Exercises and Etudes for Viola.